saucecontrol/PhotoSauce/src/NativeCodecs/Libpng/readme.md

 MagicImageProcessor.ProcessImage(@"\img\input.jpeg", @"\img\output.png", settings);
 ```

-### APNG Support
+### Animated PNG Support

-[APNG](https://en.wikipedia.org/wiki/APNG) decode is enabled by default in this codec, but encode is currently disabled due to an intermittent memory corruption bug in libpng.
+[APNG](https://en.wikipedia.org/wiki/APNG) decode is enabled by default in this codec, but encode is currently disabled due to an intermittent memory corruption bug in APNG-patched `libpng`.

 You can enable APNG encoding for testing purposes by setting the `PhotoSauce.NativeCodecs.Libpng.EnableApngEncode` switch at app startup using [AppContext](https://learn.microsoft.com/en-us/dotnet/api/system.appcontext.setswitch) or [runtimeconfig.json](https://docs.microsoft.com/en-us/dotnet/core/runtime-config/).